Simplifying content to improve conversion rates for Screwfix

 The responsive strategy was planned in close consultation with a small team of front-end developers.
 Together we negotiated what we needed from a UX viewpoint with what was technically possible, and came out with a compromise that works really well for the customer and the business.

-In talking through the changes I made to one page – a snapshot of the total project – I hope I’ve given a flavour of how simplifying content can be an efficient and transformational way to improve a site or app.
+In talking through the changes I made to one page – a snapshot of the total project – I hope I’ve given a flavour of how applying proven principles of simplification can transform not just content, but whole digital services.